 The purpose of this document is to define good practices in terms of accessibility, which are followed by INDES in the development of its online courses.

-INDES aims to sure that al its online courses are accessible to any individual with disabilities.
+INDES aims to ensure that all its online courses are accessible to any individual with disabilities.
 The purpose of the Best Practices in INDES accessibility policy is to create a methodology that guarantees this goal is achieved.

-INDES is committed to not exclude or deny access to anyone to our courses due to any physical disabilities.
+INDES is committed to not exclude or deny access to anyone of our courses due to any physical disabilities.

-To successfully achieve the required changes needed to provide full accessibility to our Website and as evidence of our commitment to web accessibility as previously defined, INDES has appointed an Accessibility Coordinator.
-The coordinator is knowledgeable about website accessibility and digital accessibility standards, is responsible for coordinating INDES' responsibilities with respect to accessibility, and for developing the INDES Best Practices and promoting a culture of inclusion.
+To successfully achieve the required changes needed to provide full accessibility to our website and as evidence of our commitment to web accessibility as previously defined, INDES has appointed an Accessibility Coordinator.
+The coordinator is familiar with the website accessibility and digital accessibility standards, is responsible of coordinating INDES' responsibilities in regards to accessibility, and for developing the INDES Best Practices and promoting a culture of inclusion.

 An Accessibility Committee has also been created.
-The purpose of the Accessibility Committee is to collaborate in identifying accessibility issues and solutions in online courses.
-The Accessibility Committee outlines standards and guidelines for the universal design of digital materials and promotes an institutional culture of inclusion.
+The purpose of the Accessibility Coordinator is to collaborate in identifying accessibility issues and solutions in online courses.
+The Accessibility Coordinator outlines standards and guidelines for the universal design of digital materials and promotes an institutional culture of inclusion.
 An institutional commitment is essential.

 INDES is working on 3 basic accessibility principles:

-- Understability: We work to create easily understandable content for people with disability.
+- Comprehensibility: We work to create easily understandable content for people with disability.

 - Browsing: We maximize Web accessibility and functionality using comprehensible mechanisms to browsing and the navigation of the site.